Record-oriented filesystem: Advantages and costs

-A record oriented file has several advantages.
-After a program writes a collection of data as a record the program that reads that record has the understanding of that data as a collection.
-Although it is permitted to read only the beginning of a record, the next sequential read returns the next collection of data (record) that the writer intended to be grouped together.
-Another advantage is that the record has a length and there is no restriction on the bit patterns composing the data record, i.e. there is no delimiter character.
+A record-oriented file has several advantages.
+After a program writes a collection of data as a record the program that reads that record has the understanding of those data as a collection.
+Often a file will contain several related records in sequence; after the program reads the beginning of the sequence, the next sequential read returns the next collection of data (record) that the writer intended to be grouped together.
+Another advantage is that the record has a length and there is usually no restriction on the bit patterns composing the data record, i.e. there is no delimiter character.